-Member file attachments and photo albums do not count towards your site storage limit.
+Member file attachments and member photo albums do not count towards your site storage limit.
 So, even when you reach your storage limit, your members will still be able to add more files and photos to their applications, event registrations, and profiles.

 Managing files using the Files screen

 You can upload, view, and manage your files using the Files screen.
-To display the Files screen, click Files under the Website menu.
+To display the Files screen, click the Files menu option within the Website module.

 The Files screen is similar to the one used for inserting documents and images when editing web pages, with some small differences:

 - To change the view, you use the Views drop down menu at the top of the window.
 You can control the size of the file thumbnails or choose to display file details (including file size) instead of thumbnails.

 - You can turn the folder pane on or off using the Folders button.

 Clicking on any folder will show the contents of that folder (files and/or subfolders).
 You can navigate through subfolders by clicking on the plus sign (+) in the folder pane or by double clicking on the folder icon in the file pane.

 Right clicking on a folder within the folder pane will display options for that folder, including an option to upload files to the folder.

 Right clicking on a file within the file pane will display options for that file, including the ability to update the file.